lightstep/observability-lab-k23/README.md

 # Hands-On Observability with OpenTelemetry

-This is the repository for the Hands-On Observability with OpenTelemetry Lab, presented at Knowledge 2023.
+👋 Welcome to the lab!
+We're going to get hands-on with setting up a Kubernetes cluster for observability with OpenTelemetry!

 ## Prerequisites